GlobalFishingWatch/map-client/README.md

 # Production

-To compile the project to production environment, you need change the NODE_ENV variable to `production` value and execute the next command.
+To compile the project to production environment, you need set the NODE_ENV variable value to `production` and execute the following command.
 ```
 npm run build
 ```

-This command generate a dist folder with the files needed to run application in a nginx or apache server.
-You need configure apache or nginx to serve static files and configure the push state mode.
+This command generates a `dist` folder with the files needed to run application in a nginx or apache server.
+Your server needs to be configured to serve all routers from a static `index.html` file.

 ### nginx
 Example nginx config
 ```